MohamedBassem/pixyll/_posts/2016-02-09-requestbin2.md

 }
 {% endhighlight %}

-The server in code above expects one request and then it will return.
+The server in the code above expects one request and then it will return.
 If a request was not received within a one second timeout the server will exit also and the `reqs` slice will be empty.
-It may be the case also that the function you call generates a certain amount of requests and then it stops, you can capture the requests sent by this function by what's called a RequestTimeout.
+It may be the case also that the function you call generates a certain amount of requests and then it stops.
+You can capture the requests sent by this function by what's called a RequestTimeout.
 If the RequestTimeout is set, the server has to receive a new request every `RequestTimeout` seconds or it will exit.
 The returned status code from the mock server can also be configured.

 ### Contribution